taiga-family/taiga-ui/README.md

 It is based on [ng-polymorpheus](https://github.com/TinkoffCreditSystems/ng-polymorpheus) dynamic content approach and uses [Web APIs for Angular](https://github.com/ng-web-apis) for required browser APIs.

-> **_ATTENTION:_** Versions 1.x.y are transition releases from closed to open source, expect breaking changes until stable 2.0.0 is released and properly announced

 ## Why Taiga UI

 🧩 **Modular and fully-treeshakable.** We harnessed the power of Secondary Entry Points mechanism.
 You can import even just one entity from our library and be sure that there is no redundant code in your bundle